-Necessary to Deepen the Research on the Intellectual Property Administrative Legal System protection of intellectual property rights of intellectual property rights, which is the main object of command and obedience.
+Necessary to Deepen the Research on the Intellectual Property Administrative Legal System

+In essence, the transformation process from private benefit oriented administrative protection to public welfare oriented administrative protection is actually the expansion process of public administrative power.
+Under private interest-oriented administrative protection, the administrative law is formed mainly based on the protection of intellectual property rights of intellectual property rights, which is the main object of command and obedience.
 China's three major intellectual property laws have stipulated (Guan, 2009).
 However, with the rise of public welfare oriented administrative protection, the expansion of the functions of intellectual property administrative protection organs, and the increasing diversification and complexity of intellectual property administrative relations, the current intellectual property administrative law is no longer the reality.
-The author believes that the new administrative law needs to be constructed around the leading goal and basic role of public welfare-oriented administrative protection.
+The author believes that the new administrative protection.
 At present, we need to standardize the following seven issues (Chon, 2005).